Do you have awards apathy?

 So if you or your boss is suffering from a little awards apathy, let me give you an example of a fictional, but fairly typical challenge I face…

-- Company X have had a pretty good year, their turnover has gone up and their profits are moving in the same direction.
-Nothing massive but it’s all positive.
+• Company X has had a pretty good year, their turnover has gone up, and their profits are moving in the same direction.
+Nothing massive, but it’s all positive.

 Contrary to our instinctive humble beliefs that everyone else out there is bigger/faster/better than us; everyone else is ‘luckier’ or ‘more likely to win’.
 The point is, it doesn’t matter.